rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-24-96251b3a33f75bc1-sebi-direction-in-the-matter-of-insider-trading-by-certain-entities-in-the-scrip.md

 stocks:
 - INDUSINDBK
 tags:
-- insider-trading
+- deposit-modification
-- sebi-direction
+- enforcement
-- tribunal-order
+- impounding-amount
 - indusind-bank
-- impounding-amount
+- investigation
-- deposit-modification
+- nclt
-- enforcement-action
+- sebi-direction
 title: SEBI Direction in the Matter of Insider Trading by Certain Entities in the Scrip of IndusInd Bank Limited - Arun Khurana Case
 ---